microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-02.md

 ## Tips

-Look in the `047-TrafficControlWithDapr/Student/Resources` directory for the source code to get started.
+Look in the `Resources` directory for the source code to get started.

 ## Learning Resources